Vatsalya2003/Vatsalya2003/README.md

 ###

-<p align="left">-BE CSE'25<br>-I bring dedication and creativity to every endeavor.<br>-Passionate about - IOS Development<br>-Eager to collaborate, innovate, and contribute to meaningful solutions."</p>
+<p align="left">-MSCS'27<br>-I bring dedication and creativity to every endeavor.<br>-Passionate about - IOS Development<br>-Eager to collaborate, innovate, and contribute to meaningful solutions."</p>

 ###